 In addition to release 5.0, we also have a new service plan that makes it easier to get started with Yellowbrick.
 For $10,000 per month, the new Standard plan extends our portfolio to smaller-scale use cases including new data warehouse initiatives, dev/test environments or departmental data marts, and upgrades from SQL Server and Oracle.
 With the Standard plan, we are bringing the price/performance and hybrid cloud flexibility of the Yellowbrick Data Warehouse to every enterprise use case.
 We’ve also introduced a new 30-day free trial that makes it easy to get started with Yellowbrick.

-You can read all the details about Release 5.0 in our Product Documentation .
-Additional details on our new Standard Service Plan and other Yellowbrick configurations are available online at https://www.yellowbrick.com/pricing.
+You can read all the details about Release 5.0 in our Product Documentation.
+Additional details on our new Standard Service Plan and other Yellowbrick configurations are available on our Pricing page.